COFREND/ONDE-format/README.md

 It will be completed in the future by an extension to Eddy Current testing and by python tools allowing to check the compliance of a file to the specification.

+## Instructions for contributors

 New proposals can be submitted by using the github *Issue* functionality.
 The template to be used for these issue is provided here : [Issue template](./issue_template.md).

+The git branches are created with the following conventions :
+*	*main* is the branch containing the latest version of the specification
+*	*next_minor* is the branch containing bug corrections or minor evolutions that are intended to become the next version of the specification
+*	*next_major* is a working branch containing major evolutions

+When a minor version is created, changes are merged from next_minor into main and from main into next_major When a major version is created, changes are merged from next_major into main and from main into next_minor

+Branches related to an issue are named in one of the following manners :
+*	[Issue_short_title]_[issue_number]
+*	[Common theme] (for multiple issues)

+They are based on *next_minor* or *next_major* according to the type of issue.